Set up Apache Tika server (optional)

 The server will run in the foreground, and you can stop it when needed

-with Control-C
+with Control-C.

-The server will be available on 127.0.0.1
+The server will be available on 127.0.0.1 on port 9998.
+To find

 about other available options, execute on the command line: